 Symptoms of the condition in birds depend on the pathogenicity of the virus that infects a bird.
 A virus that is not highly pathogenic causes mild illness.
 This form of the condition produces ruffled feathers or a decrease in egg production in infected birds.
 The highly pathogenic form of the virus can kill so quickly that once the virus enters the bird, the bird may die the same day.

 In humans, bird flu causes symptoms similar to the typical flu.
 People may complain of any of the following:

 The symptoms usually appear within 1 to 5 days after contact with the virus.
 The condition may be life-threatening because of the complications that can occur.
-These include viral pneumonia and respiratory distress.
+These include viral pneumonia and extreme difficulty breathing.

-A doctor can perform tests that identify the flu virus.
+A doctor can perform tests that identify the flu virus by swabbing the nose or throat.
 If you have recently travelled to an area of the world where avian flu occurs and have any of the symptoms of the flu, you should see your doctor.

 Be sure to tell the doctor where you have visited and whether or not you were at a farm or open market with live animals.